RomanKolachnik/My-Portfolio/Assets/Pages/high-tech-havoc.md

     scrollTextureOffset() // Creates movement across lights
 ```

-This system dynamically shifts stage lighting based on a global “Chaos Factor.”
-When the chaos is inactive, materials smoothly cycle through hues like a party light.
-But when chaos is triggered, the lighting transitions to a full red alert state — then blinks with a rhythmic pulse using Mathf.Cos to simulate intensity shifts.
+This system dynamically shifts stage lighting based on a global “Chaos Factor”, which was a stage event the game announcer would call forth periodically during gameplay.
+When the Chaos Factor is inactive, materials smoothly cycle through hues like a party light.
+But when a Chaos Factor is triggered, the lighting transitions to a full red alert state — then blinks with a rhythmic pulse using Mathf.Cos to simulate intensity shifts.

-- All materials are manually set to emit color (Unity’s _EmissionColor)
+- All materials are manually set to emit colour (Unity’s _EmissionColor)
 - During normal gameplay, the hue value rotates over time, creating a smooth rainbow gradient
-- When chaos is triggered, the system interpolates the current color toward red
+- When a Chaos Factor is triggered, the system interpolates the current colour toward red
 - Once fully red, the lights begin a sinusoidal blinking effect based on time
 - The strip lights also scroll horizontally for added visual energy